ualsg/hdb3d-data/README.md

 The current version of the dataset was generated on 2019-08-25.

 For viewing the CityJSON data we recommend [azul or the web browser](https://www.cityjson.org/software/#viewers).
+In azul you will be able to see the attributes:

 ![The dataset in azul](azul-hdb.png)